-Now here’s also a super tasty cold seafood appetizer for you to try out on your next summer garden party!
-These gorgeous mussels vinaigrette recipe is a real show stopper.
-Cold cooked mussels topped off with a fresh and crunchy Spanish style tomato bruschetta!
+Now here is also a super tasty cold seafood appetizer for you to try out on your next summer garden party!
+This gorgeous cold mussels vinaigrette recipe is a real show stopper.
+Cold cooked juicy mussels topped off with a fresh and crunchy Spanish style tomato bruschetta!

 You will adore this appetizer…

-Long long time ago I watched Rick Stein prepare mussels vinaigrette in a cooking show by the name of Rick Stein’s Spain in which he traveled around in Spain, busy cooking with local delicacies.
+Long long time ago I watched Rick Stein prepare this cold mussels vinaigrette recipe in a cooking show by the name of Rick Stein’s Spain in which he traveled around in Spain, busy cooking with local delicacies.

 Do you like Rick Stein then?

 I like his style of cooking.
 He seems to find the best products, ingredients and produce.

 So simple and yet so creative.